WebOrigami/docs/content/pattern/trees.md

 A map is effectively a flat list, but we can organize them into hierarchical tree structures to represent data sources like the file system or software artifacts like sites.

 This is easily accomplished by having the value in a `Map` be another `Map`.
+In tree terms, the first `Map` is the parent; the second map is the child.

-We'll need to make a few modifications to our map classes to handle this.
+We'll need to make a few modifications to our map classes to accommodate their use in trees.

 ## Object trees

 We can update the `get` method in `ObjectMap` so that, if the value being returned in another plain object and not already a `Map`, we wrap that object in another `ObjectMap`.

 ```${'js'}
-/* src/map/ObjectMap.js */
+/* src/site/ObjectMap.js */

   get(key) {
     const value = this.object[key];